open-power/snap/hardware/sim/README.md

 the variable `PSLSE_ROOT` (defined in `${SNAP_ROOT}/snap_env.sh`) needs to point to the directory containing the github pslse clone.
 ```
  export PSLSE_ROOT=             # path for the PSL simulation environment
- export PSLVER=                 # PSLSE functionality for POWER8 or POWER9
+ export PSLVER=                 # PSLSE functionality for POWER8 or POWER9 Automatically set by configuration step depends on card choice
  export PSL_DCP=                # path to the PSL checkpoint fitting your target card.
 For Simulation this is not needed and usually commented out
 ```